davidfowl/DotNetCodingPatterns/README.md

-# DotNetCodingPatterns
+# .NET coding patterns

-A collection of coding patterns in no particular order
+A collection of interesting coding patterns in no particular order.